botbind/docs/dashoptions.md

 ![DashOption1](/assets/img/dashoption1.jpg)

 This produces a simple option on the server settings page.
-But there are alot of options that you can use to modify the field.
+But there are a lot of options that you can use to modify the field.

 ### key